shelljane/ApproxFlow/README.md

 \[2\] A. Momeni, J. Han, P. Montuschi, and F. Lombardi.
 Design and Analysis of Approximate Compressors for Multiplication.
 IEEE Transactions on Computers, 2015.

-\[3\] C. Liu, J. Han, and F. {Lombardi}.
+\[3\] C. Liu, J. Han, and F. Lombardi.
 A low-power, high-performance approximate multiplier with configurable partial error recovery.
 Design, Automation and Test in Europe Conference and Exhibition (DATE), 2014.

 \[4\] C. Chen et al. Optimally Approximated and Unbiased Floating-Point Multiplier with Runtime Configurability.
 Proceedings of the 39th International Conference on Computer-Aided Desig.
 2020.

-\[5\] R. Zendegani et al. RoBA Multiplier: A Rounding-Based Approximate Multiplier for High-Speed yet Energy-Efficient Digital Signal Processing.
-IEEE Transactions on Very Large Scale Integration (VLSI) Systems.
-2017.
+\[5\] I. Qiqieh, R. Shafik, G. Tarawneh, D. Sokolov, and A. Yakovlev, "Energy-efficient approximate multiplier design using bit significance-driven logic compression," in Design, Automation and Test in Europe Conference Exhibition (DATE), 2017.